athirakmohan/load-balancer/README.md

 - Backend services are reachable via static IP addresses and ports, no dynamic service discovery is assumed.
 - SSL/TLS is not required.
 - Load balancing decisions are based purely on network connectivity and availability, not on application level metrics beyond simple TCP checks.
+- User authentication and authorization will be handled by the backend web or application servers, not by the load balancer.

 ****High level architecture****